IATA-Cargo/ONE-Record/README.md

 This repository contains the specifications and ontology of ONE Record Standard.

 ## What is ONE Record?

 The vision for ONE Record is an end-to-end digital logistics and transport supply chain where data is easily and transparently exchanged in a digital ecosystem of air cargo stakeholders, communities and data platforms.

 ONE Record is a standard for data sharing and creates a single record view of the shipment.
 This standard defines a common data model for the data that is shared via standardized and secured web API.

-You can find further information about ONE Record standard on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/).
+You can find further information about ONE Record standard on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/) and on the [ONE Record Developer Portal](http://www.onerecordcargo.org/index.html).

 # Content
 This repository contains the data model, ontology, API & Security specifications of ONE Record.